What Causes Acne?

 There are many causes of acne but simply stated, acne is caused by plugging of the oil glands.
 This causes whiteheads and blackheads to appear, also known as closed and open comedones.
 After the oil gland is blocked, oil begins to build up and bacteria can begin to grow in the blocked glands.
 The bacteria cause the body to form red bumps and pus bumps, commonly referred to as pimples.
 In some cases, large cysts can begin to form that are filled with pus.
 The severity of acne differs from person to person and this can determine what acne treatment is appropriate.

 Acne can greatly affect a person’s self-confidence and how they feel in their skin.
 For this reason, we take acne treatment very seriously.
 As mentioned above, there are many different causes of acne, and therefore there are many different treatments available.
-After we have determined the cause of your acne, we will use the appropriate treatment options available that will help clear your skin.
+After we have determined the cause of your acne, we will use the appropriate treatment options available at our Lehi, UT office to help clear your skin.

 "It was the rare and great experience of having the doctor talk out the issue I was having and the explained my options.
 I felt that Dr Meyers was knowledgeable and efficient.
 His PA and nurse were also very helpful.
 Big thumbs up to Utah Valley Dermatology." - S.O